ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

 # Fields reference for module settings and additional fields

-Both [module settings](modding-settings-and-extensions.html) and extensions for built-in types are implemented by writing a declaration of editable fields in `module.json`.
+Both [module settings](modding-settings-and-extensions.html) and extensions for built-in templates are implemented by writing a declaration of editable fields in `module.json`.
 A declaration is an array of objects, with each object being one editable field.
 Let's take a look at `ct.place` module and its `module.json` (look at the `fields` array):

 ```json
 {